What is Cacay Oil (Caryodendron Orinocense)?

 Due to the vitamin E content, Cacay oil has both superior antioxidant and skin barrier strengthening properties.
 Vitamin E is particularly good at neutralising free radicals, molecules that cause premature damage and skin ageing.
 It helps protect skin from oxidative stress and environmental damage, while also prevents skin dehydration and dryness.

 How can your skin benefit from Cacay Oil?

 Despite all its nutritious contents, Cacay oil is surprisingly light.
 It penetrates skin quickly and leaves no greasy residue.
-At PariQu, we have both oil and water based products with Cacay oil as the key ingredient.
+It is one of the key ingredients in both Bio-Renewal Face Oil and Rose and Cacay Hydrating Cream.

 You may also like:

 Rose Gold Antioxidant Youthful Serum with 24-karat nano gold, rose extract, allantoin, pro-vitamin B5, saccharide isomerate, prickly pear and cacay oil to help prevent premature skin ageing and reduce the existing signs of ageing.